Haydn's skull: Theft

 Peter and Rosenbaum's motivation was an interest in phrenology, a now-discredited scientific movement that attempted to associate mental capacities with aspects of cranial anatomy; Peter and Rosenbaum were acquainted with and admired the work of Franz Joseph Gall, a leading phrenologist.
 Of particular interest to phrenology was the anatomy of individuals held to have exhibited great genius during their lifetime.
 (Eighteen years later, a similar attempt was made on the body of Ludwig van Beethoven, possibly for similar reasons.)

-The head was stolen by the gravedigger (whose name was Jakob Demuth) only on June 4, and due to hot weather the head had decomposed considerably, causing Rosenbaum to throw up as he delivered it in a carriage to the hospital for dissection.
+Haydn's head was stolen by the gravedigger (whose name was Jakob Demuth) on 4 June 1809 and due to hot weather, it had decomposed considerably.
+The stench of decomposition caused Rosenbaum to vomit in his carriage as he delivered the head to the hospital for dissection.
 According to Landon, "after an examination of an hour the head was macerated and the skull bleached."
 Peter concluded that "the bump of music" in Haydn's skull was indeed "fully developed".
-In September, the skull was installed in Peter's collection at his home, where it could be shown to visitors.
+In September 1809, the skull was installed in Peter's collection at his home, where it could be shown to visitors.
 Peter kept it in a handsome custom-made black wooden box, with a symbolic golden lyre at the top, glass windows, and a white cushion.
 At some point in the ensuing decade, Peter gave up his skull collection and let Rosenbaum have, among others, the Haydn skull.

 Prince Esterházy's intervention

 In 1820, Haydn's old patron Prince Nikolaus Esterházy II was inadvertently reminded by the chance remark of an acquaintance that he had forgotten to carry through his plan of having Haydn's remains transferred from Gumpendorf to the family seat in Eisenstadt.

 Upon exhumation, they found a body with a wig above its severed neck.
-Haydn was in two.
-Nikolaus was enraged, and quickly deduced that Peter and Rosenbaum were responsible.
+Haydn's head was missing.
+Nikolaus was enraged and quickly deduced that Peter and Rosenbaum were responsible.
 However, through a series of devious maneuvers (blaming a deceased doctor, two fake skulls; one rejected) Peter and Rosenbaum managed to maintain possession of the skull.
 Rosenbaum hid the skull in a straw mattress.
 During the search of Rosenbaum's house, his wife Therese lay on the bed and claimed to be menstruating—with the result that the searchers did not go near the mattress.
 Eventually Rosenbaum gave Prince Esterházy a different skull.